ilGhera/MailUp-for-WooCommerce/readme.txt

 == Description ==

-Collect leads of interest on specific products or topics by inserting buttons and registration forms on the pages of your WordPress site, choosing the correct list and MailUp group.
+Collect leads of interest on specific products or topics by inserting buttons and registration forms on the pages of your WordPress site, choosing the correct list and group of MailUp.
-Automatically add your customers to different MailUp recipient groups, based on the WooCommerce products purchased.
+Add your customers to different MailUp recipient groups automatically, based on the WooCommerce products purchased.
 Prepare the workflows needed to follow your customer before and after the purchase in MailUp.

 **Functionlities**